-A cardiac first response advanced level is a person trained in cardiopulmonary resuscitation and in the use of an automated external defibrillator (AED) who can respond to someone who has suddenly collapsed.
+Our 1-day CFR advanced course is an advanced course for the Cardiac First Responder.
+A cardiac first responder Advanced level is a person trained in cardiopulmonary resuscitation and in the use of an automated external defibrillator (AED) who can respond to someone who has suddenly collapsed.

-Entry to the Cardiac First Response Advanced level is aimed at persons who may be working in the emergency medical services, fire and rescue services or a healthcare professional working in healthcare facilities or in the community.
+Entry to the CFR Advanced level is aimed at persons who may be working in the emergency medical services, fire and rescue services or a healthcare professional working in healthcare facilities or in the community.

-Cardiac First Response Advanced level is the pre or co-requisite for entry to PHECC’s Fire First Response, Emergency First Response, EMT and paramedic courses.
-In addition to responding to patients in the course of their duties responders can provide lifesaving skills in their homes and communities
+In addition to responding to patients in the course of their duties responders can provide lifesaving skills in their homes and communities.

-PHECC recommend if there is any doubt about using your advanced skills, then CFR community is more applicable
+PHECC recommend that if there is any doubt about the necessity of using your advanced skills, then CFR community is more applicable.

 Module 1: Basic Emergency Care – On completion of Module 1, the student will be able to recognise the signs of a life-threatening emergency and can initiate basic life support to the person who suddenly collapses or is choking.
 The student will also learn the indications and administration of Aspirin.

 Module 2: Airway and Ventilation – On completion of Module 2, the student will be able to describe and demonstrate the use of an oropharyngeal airway (OPA), non-inflatable supraglottic airway (SGA), a bag valve mask (BVM) and oral suctioning to ensure a patent airway and effective ventilation are maintained.
 A person will also be able to describe the correct and appropriate application of O2 using a range of devices.
 The indication for SGA use is limited to adults in cardiac arrest only.

 Module 3: Accessing and Use of an Automated External Defibrillator – On completion of Module 3 the student will be able to use an automated external defibrillator (AED) without delay in accordance with the appropriate PHECC CPGs.